Survey says… 45% of SMBs Experienced Data Loss, according to Storage Newsletter

 That’s why we came up with “SnapReplicate” – a way to replicate an entire copy of the data to a second system – one that is capable of being used to actually run the business in an emergency situation, where either the primary data center is destroyed or severely impaired, and the business needs to be brought back up in a matter of hours – not days or weeks.

-SoftNAS runs on existing, commodity servers from major vendors like IBM, HP, Dell, Super Micro and others.
+SoftNAS runs on existing, commodity servers from major vendors like IBM, HP, Dell, Super Micro, and others.
 It operates on standard server operating systems and virtualization platforms like Windows Server running VMware.
-Here’s how each of the Big 5 above are addressed:
+Here’s how each of the Big 5 above is addressed:

-1) UPS – it’s best practice to employ a UPS to provide battery-backed power to the server’s running SoftNAS and the other servers running workloads like SQL Server, Exchange, etc. If the servers are in a data center, chances are there are multiple layers of power protection.
-If the servers are in a rack in the local building, investing in UPS systems with at least 20 minutes of battery operating time and an orderly shutdown process for VMware and Windows is highly-recommended.
+It’s best practice to employ a UPS to provide battery-backed power to the servers running SoftNAS and the other servers running workloads like SQL Server, Exchange, etc. If the servers are in a data center, chances are there are multiple layers of power protection.
+If the servers are in a rack in the local building, investing in UPS systems with at least 20 minutes of battery operating time and an orderly shutdown process for VMware and Windows is highly recommended.